Arctic land use can heat up emotions

 Climate change is projected to alter the Arctic more dramatically than any other region in the world.
 The Arctic today faces extraordinary pressures, with globalization and the climate crisis combining to drive change at an unprecedented rate.
 The opening up of new economic sectors, including mining and tourism, alongside the industrialization of many traditional livelihoods, such as fishing and forestry, are driving land use conflicts between competing sectors, and producing profound transformations on lives and communities at the economic, socio-cultural, political and environmental levels.

-The ArcticHubs project is seeking to resolve conflicts through the use of new adaptive tools and approaches.
+The ArcticHubs project is seeking to resolve conflicts over local resources and land through the use of new adaptive tools and approaches.

 ArcticHubs – How it works